TransparentHealth/getdc/README.md

 Command Line Utility
 --------------------

-A response is printed as JSON to stout indicating wheather the certificate was found or not via LDAP or DNS.
+A response is printed as JSON to stdout indicating wheather the certificate was found or not via LDAP or DNS.

 Usage: